Betterment/alchemist/example/example.md

 For a more detailed explanation on how Betterment uses Alchemist, read the included [Recommended Setup Guide][setup-guide].

+## Full Example Project

+A full project containing an application containing exemplary widgets and golden tests is included in the [example][example_dir] folder.

 ## Basic usage

 In your project's `test/` directory, add a file for your widget's tests.
 Then, write and run golden tests by using the `goldenTest` function.